section-engineering-education/engineering-education/content/articles/getting-started-with-hookstate/index.md

 <!--more-->
 We need to know what a state is, how to maintain it efficiently, and how to deal with increasing complexity as the application expands.

-In this article, we will learn basics of state management in React.js using the [Hookstate](https://hookstate.js.org/) library.
+In this article, we will learn the basics of state management in React.js using the [Hookstate](https://hookstate.js.org/) library.

 ### Table of contents
 - [Pre-requisites](#pre-requisites)